Integrating Zigbee Module with Raspberry Pi: A Step-by-Step Tutorial

 Configuring Your Zigbee Network

-Zigbee networks are structured in a hierarchy of a coordinator, a router, and end devices.
+Zigbee networks are structured in a hierarchical manner, consisting of a coordinator, a router, and end devices.
 The Raspberry Pi usually acts as the coordinator.
 Use your chosen software library to assign roles to each node.
 Digi XCTU provides a graphical user interface (GUI) for network visualisation and configuration.

 Create a network ID and set encryption parameters for security.
 Assign unique PAN IDS and ensure all devices are on the same channel.
 Configure data rate and power levels for optimal performance.
 These settings determine how well the network handles data traffic, especially in larger setups.
 Once configured, start testing by sending data between nodes.